 - The condition does not go away, even with good home care.

 - The area of affected skin spreads beyond a skin fold.

 What to Expect at Your Office Visit

-Your health care provider can tell if you have the condition by looking at your skin.
+Your provider can usually tell if you have the condition by looking at your skin.

 Other tests may include:

-- A Wood's lamp to rule out a bacterial infection called erythrasma
+, to rule out a bacterial infection called

 Treatment options for intertrigo include: